nvrago/Electricity-and-Magnetism-Notes/DiffCalc.md

 $$

 #### Insight from Landau:
-In continuous media, the Laplacian is a key operator in describing diffusion processes (e.g
+In continuous media, the Laplacian is a key operator in describing diffusion processes (e.g., heat conduction) and how electromagnetic fields propagate through different media.
+The Laplacian operator helps describe the spatial variation of fields in complex geometries.

+#### Further from Feynman:
+Feynman shows how second derivatives are important when analyzing the stability and equilibrium of electric potentials.
+The Laplacian provides insight into how the potential behaves in charge-free regions, critical in boundary-value problems.